The Norwegian Estimated Breeding Values (EBVs)

 TMI (Total Merit Index) is used to identify the best Norwegian Red bulls to become elite sires for use throughout Norway.

-14 traits and indexes are grouped into an index called TMI, with production, udder health, udder conformation, and fertility indexes receiving the highest relative weights within the TMI.
+14 traits and indexes are grouped into an index called TMI, with production, udder conformation and fertility indexes receiving the highest relative weights within the TMI.
 The relative weights in the current TMI give optimal genetic response for all important traits in the Norwegian Red breeding goal.